cmu-sei/iides/documentation/WhitePaper.md

 ### Implementation Guidance

 We chose to use JSON to define the IIDES schema, as JSON is one of the most widely used data interchange formats and is arguably eaiser to use than XML.
 JSON however does have its drawbacks as a language for defining schemas.
 For example, it is difficult to directly specify many-to-many relationships and it assumes that undefined entities are allowed by default.
 Explicity stating that additional properties and objects are disallowed would violate our guiding principle of flexibility.
 For this reason, the IIDES schema is defined only in part by its JSON specification.
-Additional details for implementation can be found in this white paper, the descriptions of each component, and the entity relationship diagrams (ERDs) located in the [UML](../UML/out/) files.
+Additional details for implementation can be found in this white paper, the descriptions of each component (found in the [documentation](.) folder), and the entity relationship diagrams (ERDs) located in the [UML](../UML/out/) files.

-We also provide a separate reference implementation of IIDES, pyIIDES, written in Python, for those who wish to reference a schema-comformant, complete implementation.
+We also provide a separate reference implementation of IIDES, called PyIIDES, written in Python, for those who wish to reference a schema-comformant, complete implementation.
 PyIIDES is a python package available for download and use in other tools or IIDES implementations.
-One such example of a tool using pyIIDES is Termite, a lightweight, IIDES-compliant insider threat case management solution.
+One such example of a tool using PyIIDES is Termite, a lightweight, IIDES-compliant insider threat case management solution.

 For those writing implementations of IIDES in other languages, we suggest conforming as tightly as possible to the IIDES schema as specified in these documents and the reference implementations.
-We request that community memebers requiring a non-standard or non-comformant implementation of IIDES make a request to the IIDES development team via the GitHub page before implementing a custom schema.
+We request that community members requiring a non-standard or non-comformant implementation of IIDES make a request to the IIDES development team via the GitHub page before implementing a custom schema.
 Doing so provides the team an opportunity to improve IIDES and its associated implementations for use by the community.

 ## Conclusion

-TODO - conclusion
+Though extensive, existing tools and guidelines do not collectively address the need for a unified insider threat data exchange standard.
+Other frameworks and standards are often focused on specific aspects of threat management, such as external attacks, cyber threat intelligence sharing, or procurement regulations, rather than on creating a holistic, standardized approach to collecting and reporting insider threat incidents.
+This fragmentation leads to inconsistencies in how insider threats are reported, analyzed, and mitigated across different organizations and sectors.

+IIDES addresses the critical need for an insider threat data standard that integrates these disparate elements into a cohesive framework, ensuring uniformity and effectiveness in addressing insider threats.
+It provides a mechanism for information sharing and collaboration among stakeholders by leveraging best practices and lessons learned from existing policies and frameworks.

+It is our hope that IIDES will serve as a valuable tool for enhancing insider threat management capabilities across organizations.
 We welcome community feedback and suggestions for enhancement, which can be submitted via the IIDES GitHub page as issues, discussions, or pull requests.

 ## References

 The following is a list of references included in this document, as well as those referenced in the IIDES schema files.

-1. Cyber Data Exchange Model (DEM) Product Development Group - Simulation Interoperability Standards Organization (SISO).
-(2023).
-Cyber Data Exchange Model (DEM).
-2. Cybersecurity and Infrastructure Security Agency.
-Defining Insider Threats.
-Retrieved May 23, 2024 from https://www.cisa.gov/topics/physical-security/insider-threat-mitigation/defining-insider-threats
-3. Greitzer, F.L.
-(2014).
-Unintentional Insider Threat: Contributing Factors, Observables, and Mitigation Strategies. *47th Hawaii International Conference on System Science*.
-4. ISO 3166 Maintenance Agency: International Organization for Standardization.
-ISO 3166 Country Codes.
-Retrieved May 2024 from https://www.iso.org/obp/ui/.
-5. Merah, Y. Kenaza, T. (2021).
-Ontology-based Cyber Risk Monitoring Using Cyber Threat Intelligence. *ARES '21: Proceedings of the 16th International Conference on Availability, Reliability and Security, 88, 1–8. doi: 10.1145/3465481.3470024.
-6. Spaeth, H.J., Epstein, L., et al. (2019).
-Supreme Court Database, Version 2019 Release 1.
-URL: http://Supremecourtdatabase.org
+1. Cappelli, Dawn M., Andrew P. Moore, and Randall F. Trzeciak. *The CERT Guide to Insider Threats: How to Prevent, Detect, and Respond to Information Technology Crimes.* 1st ed.
+Addison-Wesley Professional, 2012.
-7. Software Engineering Institute.
+2. Software Engineering Institute.
 “Common Sense Guide to Managing Insider Threats, Seventh Edition.”
 White Paper.
 Common Sense Guide to Mitigating Insider Threats.
 Pittsburgh, PA: Software Engineering Institute, Carnegie Mellon University, September 2022. https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=886874.
-8. Cappelli, Dawn M., Andrew P. Moore, and Randall F. Trzeciak. *The CERT Guide to Insider Threats: How to Prevent, Detect, and Respond to Information Technology Crimes.* 1st ed.
-Addison-Wesley Professional, 2012.
-9. Verizon.
+3. Verizon.
 “Data Breach Investigations Report 2024.”
 Data Breach Investigations Report.
 Verizon, 2024.
-10. Ponemon Institute.
+4. Ponemon Institute.
 “2023 Cost of Insider Threats Global Report.”
 Ponemon Institute, September 2023.
+5. D. Costa, M. Albrethsen, M. Collins, S. Perl, G. Silowash, and D. Spooner, "An Insider Threat Indicator Ontology," Carnegie Mellon University, Software Engineering Institute's Digital Library.
+Software Engineering Institute, Technical Report CMU/SEI-2016-TR-007, 10-May-2016.
+6. MITRE.
+MITRE ATT&CK.
+URL: https://attack.mitre.org.
+Accessed June 2024.
+7. MITRE Engenuity.
+Insider Threat TTP Knowledge Base.
+URL: https://center-for-threat-informed-defense.github.io/insider-threat-ttp-kb/.
+Accessed June 2024.
+8. Cybersecurity and Infrastructure Security Agency (CISA).
+Insider Threat Mitigation Guide.
+November 2020.
+9. Department of Homeland Security (DHS) Insider Threat Program (ITP).
+URL: https://www.dhs.gov/publication/dhs-all-pia-052-dhs-insider-threat-program.
+Accessed June 2024.
+10. Department of Homeland Security (DHS).
+Privacy Impact Assessments.
+URL: https://www.dhs.gov/privacy-impact-assessments.
+Accessed June 2024.
+11. OASIS Open.
+Structured Threat Information Exchange (STIX)/Trusted Automated Exchange of Intelligence Information (TAXII).
+URL: https://oasis-open.github.io/cti-documentation/.
+Accessed June 2024.
+12. Wagner, Dulaunoy, Wagener, and Iklody.
+Malware Information Sharing Platform (MISP).
+URL: https://www.misp-project.org/.
+Accessed June 2024.
+13. Cyber Data Exchange Model (DEM) Product Development Group - Simulation Interoperability Standards Organization (SISO).
+(2023).
+Cyber Data Exchange Model (DEM).
+14. Cyber Threat Alliance.
+Cyber Incident Reporting Framework: Global Edition.
+2023.
+15. Mandiant FireEye.
+OpenIOC (Open Indicators of Compromise).
+16. MITRE.
+MAEC (Malware Analysis Reporting Exchange Format).
+URL: https://maecproject.github.io/documentation/maec5-docs/#introduction.
+Accessed June 2024.
+17. MITRE.
+Common Attack Pattern Enumeration and Classification (CAPEC).
+URL: https://capec.mitre.org/.
+Accessed June 2024.
+18. CVE Program.
+Common Vulnerabilities and Exposures (CVE).
+URL: https://www.cve.org/.
+Accessed June 2024.
+19. F. Greitzer, J. Purl, Y. M. Leong and D. E. S. Becker, "SOFIT: Sociotechnical and Organizational Factors for Insider Threat," 2018 IEEE Security and Privacy Workshops (SPW), San Francisco, CA, USA, 2018, pp. 197-206, doi: 10.1109/SPW.2018.00035.
+20. National Institute of Standards and Technology.
+Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy.
+December 2018.
+21. National Institute of Standards and Technology.
+The NIST Cybersecurity Framework (CSF) 2.0.
+Februrary 2024.
+22. Software Engineering Institute.
+"CERT Resilience Management Model: Version 1.2".
+Pittsburgh, PA: Software Engineering Institute, Carnegie Mellon University, Februrary 2016. https://insights.sei.cmu.edu/documents/1629/2016_002_001_514462.pdf
+23. U.S. Bureau of Labor.
+North American Industry Classification System (NAICS).
+2022.
+24. ISO 3166 Maintenance Agency: International Organization for Standardization.
+ISO 3166 Country Codes.
+Retrieved May 2024 from https://www.iso.org/obp/ui/.
+25. Cybersecurity and Infrastructure Security Agency.
+Defining Insider Threats.
+Retrieved May 23, 2024 from https://www.cisa.gov/topics/physical-security/insider-threat-mitigation/defining-insider-threats

+## Acknowledgments
+The following individuals have made significant contributions to the development of IIDES.
+Thank you for your time and effort.

+Austin Whisnant
+Nathan Ammerman
+Gaberiel Sha
+Marco Paes
+Luke Osterritter

 ## Licensing and RRO
 TODO - RRO